Multilocalism: Local Experiences Meet Global Consciousness

-Just as a multilocal identity and art are — at their hearts — about local experiences, today’s multilocal traveler seeks out authentic encounters in unique places.
+Just as a multilocal identity and art are, at their hearts, about local experiences, today’s multilocal traveller seeks out authentic encounters in unique places.
 Most would rather spend money on slower, deeper travel than material goods or trips to crowded tourist destinations.
 According to the research firm Skift, consumers are increasingly seeking meaningfulness, simplicity, and transformation when they travel.

-According to Andy Smith, a U.K.-based photographer and Adobe Stock contributor, these trends toward more unique, remote travel are part of the bigger movement in visual culture: “People’s desire to escape the tech-driven world has increased, so I think we’ll continue to see visual trends that move away from owning material objects, and we’ll see more and more tactile images of making, doing, experiencing, and feeling.”
+According to UK-based photographer and Adobe Stock contributor Andy Smith, these trends toward more unique, remote travel are part of the bigger movement in visual culture: “People’s desire to escape the tech-driven world has increased so I think we’ll continue to see visual trends that move away from owning material objects and we’ll see more and more tactile images of making, doing, experiencing, and feeling.”

 Photographing multilocal worlds